-Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (ESRD).
-Although Medicare has a lot of moving parts Medicare Parts A and B are the formation of Original Medicare.
+Medicare is the federal health insurance program for people who are 65 or older, younger people with disabilities and people with End-Stage Renal Disease (ESRD).
+Although Medicare has a lot of moving parts, Medicare Parts A and B are the formation of Original Medicare.

-Part A includes basic functions of insurance such as inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
-Keep in mind Part A may require a monthly premium for those who haven’t paid into social security for at least 10 years.
+Part A of Medicare includes the basic functions of insurance.
+These include inpatient hospital stays, care in a skilled nursing facility, hospital care and some home health care.
+Part A may require a monthly premium for those who haven’t paid into social security for at least 10 years.

-Part B helps to cover medically necessary doctor’s expenses, outpatient care, and preventative services like seasonal flu shots and other vaccines.
+Part B of Medicare helps to cover medically necessary doctor’s expenses, outpatient care and preventative services like seasonal flu shots and other vaccines.
 Part B does come with a monthly premium that can be deducted from a social security check every month.

-Initial Enrollment period.
-If you are turning 65 and have received your Medicare Card you have 7 months to choose a Medicare Advantage Plan.
-Your Initial Enrollment Period will begin 3 months before the month of your 65th birthday, the month of your birthday, and 3 months after your 65th birthday.
+If you are turning 65 and have received your Medicare Card you have seven months to choose a Medicare Advantage Plan.
+Your initial enrollment period will begin three months before the month of your 65th birthday, the month of your birthday and three months after your 65th birthday.

-Every year from October 15th – December 7th you can renew, review, and enroll into a plan of your choosing.
+Open enrollment begins every year from October 15th – December 7th you can renew, review and enroll into a plan of your choosing.